 Day 11: Fly out of Shannon Airport, and say goodbye to the Emerald Isle.
 Slán, and I hope you had a lot of craic in Ireland!

 Here is a map of the suggested route, with directions in between:

 Pin it for later!

 As always, all reviews and opinions are my own.
-However, I may receive a small commission should you choose to book any of the hotels or tours listed above.
-This helps with the costs of running this site.
+However, I may receive a small commission should you choose to purchase any of the hotels, tours, or products contained in this post.
+This helps to sustain the costs of running this site.